 What is Error 501 Not Implemented?

-To load a page in a browser, a request is made to the webserver.
+To load a page in a web browser, a request is made to the webserver.
 In practice, when the URL is informed, a request is sent to retrieve certain content.
 After receiving such a request, the server understands it and returns the corresponding result and also a header with the status code for the request.

-This entire process is done through the HTTP protocol, which contains a series of possible methods: GET, HEAD, POST, PUT, etc. An example of this is Error 404, which occurs when a page does not exist on the server and is not found when requested.
+This entire process is done through the HTTP protocol, which contains a series of possible methods: GET, HEAD, POST, PUT, etc. An example of this is the HTTP Error 404, which occurs when a page does not exist on the server and is not found when requested.

-It is worth mentioning that each browser displays the Error 501 message differently.
+It is worth mentioning that each web browser displays the Error 501 message differently.
 Among the messages presented are: